Managing asbestos in schools

 - Why the work is being undertaken

 - What is involved with the work

 - The safeguards that will be in place during the works.

-When any asbestos removal work is finished, as a PCBU, you must ensure necessary clearances from an independent asbestos assessor are obtained before anyone not directly involved in the asbestos work can re-occupy the area.
+When any asbestos removal work is complete, you must ensure necessary clearances from an independent asbestos assessor are obtained before anyone not directly involved in the asbestos work can re-occupy the area.

-You should also update the school’s asbestos information (both school and Ministry records), the risk register for the site (if applicable) and the more general risk register for the school.
+You should also update the school’s asbestos information (both school and Ministry records), the hazard and risk register for the project site (if applicable), and the hazard and risk register for the school.

-The cost of managing or removing asbestos safely forms part of the project costs.
-If this causes a major overrun in a project budget, help may be available and you should speak to your School Property Advisor
+The cost of managing or removing asbestos safely is part of the project costs.
+If this causes a major overrun in the project’s budget, help may be available and you should speak to your School Property Advisor.

 Last reviewed: Has this been useful?
 Give us your feedback